 One exciting activity is birding in Calgary , where you can observe the unique winter birds of the area, including the majestic snowy owl and the elusive great gray owl.

-Consider visiting some of the best places for birdwatching in Calgary, like Fish Creek Provincial Park or the Weaselhead Natural Area, to experience the beauty of Calgary’s winter wildlife firsthand.
+Consider visiting some of the best places for birdwatching in Calgary (this is a great winter birthday activity), like Fish Creek Provincial Park or the Weaselhead Natural Area, to experience the beauty of Calgary’s winter wildlife firsthand.

 Keep an eye out for other fascinating species, such as the hawk owl, hoary redpoll, and short-eared owl, during your adventure.